anasabdelhakim/e-plantShopping/README.md

-# 🌿 Paradise Nursery – Shopping Application
+# 🌿 e-plantShopping Application

-Paradise Nursery is a modern **React + TypeScript** shopping application that allows users to browse houseplants, add them to a cart, and manage quantities with a smooth and responsive UI.
+e-plantShopping is a modern **React + TypeScript** shopping application that allows users to browse houseplants, add them to a cart, and manage quantities with a smooth and responsive UI.
 This project was completed as a **final graded assignment** and demonstrates component-based design and **Redux Toolkit** for global state management.

 ---